tomaslangkaas/markof.js/README.md

 ##### `markof.compact(compactBoolean)`

 Sets the compact flag of `markof` to either true or false.
 Set to a truthy vaule for markof to output HTML without redundant whitespace, set to a falsy for markof to output readable and indented HTML (default).
-The function returns the markof function, which allows for chaining.
+The function returns the `markof` function, which allows for chaining.

 ##### `markof.quotes(primaryLeft, primaryRight[, secondaryLeft, secondaryRight])`

 Sets the characters to be used as quotation marks, defaults to `&ldquo;` and `&rdquo;` for primary quotation marks and `&lsquo;` and `&rsquo;` for secondary quotation marks.
-Different languages use different characters for this, see [this wikipedia article](https://en.wikipedia.org/wiki/Quotation_mark).
-The function returns the markof function, which allows for chaining.
+Different languages use different characters for this. for an overview, see [this wikipedia article](https://en.wikipedia.org/wiki/Quotation_mark).
+The function returns the `markof` function, which allows for chaining.

 For falsy arguments, default quotation marks are used.
 Thus, calling `markof.quotes()` with no arguments resets to the default characters.